 We love using bamboo around the office due to the calming effects it has on work spaces.
 It’s also known to clean the air, which is another added bonus for your health.
-These bamboo plants are the perfect size for that space on your desk that appears to be rather empty, and in addition to the health benefits you experience, you may even find that one brings you a bit of good luck throughout your work day too.
+These bamboo plants are the perfect size for that space on your desk that appears to be rather empty, and, in addition to the health benefits you experience, you may even find that one brings you a bit of good luck throughout your work day too.

 Indoor bonsai will need some sun in the morning, so if your office has south- or west-facing windows, these are an excellent choice to place on the window sill.
 Maintenance is on the simpler side for indoor bonsai, as they tend to respond best when being watered every two or three days rather than every day.

-Orchids prefer filtered light rather than direct sun, so they’re perfect for spaces that are out of the way of the sun’s rays.
+Orchids, the 2023 Flower of the Year, prefer filtered light rather than direct sun, so they’re perfect for spaces that are out of the way of the sun’s rays.
 We suggest using these to brighten up a corner of your office that’s a bit darker than the rest of your work space.
 They also only require watering about once or twice a week, so maintenance won’t be too difficult!